spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-picking-feature.md

 {% info_block warningBox “Verification” %}

-Make sure that:

-* The defined picking list strategies are applied correctly by finding them in the `spy_stock` database table.
+To make sure the defined picking list strategies are applied correctly, find them in the `spy_stock` database table.

 {% endinfo_block %}